 - Holes in eaves and soffits are a popular entry point for flying insects.
 Make sure you don't have any broken areas.

 Sometimes insects don't come all the way in.
 They may hide under your siding, just like they would hide under the bark of a tree.
 When queen wasps do this it increases the possibility that you'll have a wasps nest on your home this coming spring.

 If you find the holes and seal them up, you can stop some overwinter pests from getting into your home.
 But for the best protection possible, it is best to have a licensed professional apply a treatment to stop those pests in their tracks.

 At All-American Pest Control, overwintering pests are just some of over 47 pests we cover with our year-round pest control service.
 If you've had it with those winter invaders, give us a call.
-We can help.
+Our Brentwood pest control experts can help.